atjsh/rust-blog/README.md

 ## web-client

-I chose to use [bun](https://github.com/oven-sh/bun) as a typescript runtime.
+I Chose to use [SvelteKit](https://kit.svelte.dev/) as a web framework, and [typescript](https://www.typescriptlang.org/) as a language.
+The app will be deployed to [Cloudflare Pages](https://pages.cloudflare.com/) and locally tested with [vite](https://vitejs.dev/).

 ## Develop locally